Ceasefire Postcards to Congress Pop-Up : Indybay

 Heyma Yemeni Coffee at 1122 University Ave in Berkeley

-Let's continue to put pressure on our congressional representatives to demand a permanent ceasefire, an end to the genocide in Gaza, and the resumption of funding to UNRWA.
+Let's continue to put pressure on our congressional representatives to end the genocide in Gaza.
 Writing postcards together, in community, we support one another to strengthen our solidarity with the Palestinian people.

 We will have a limited number of postcards and stamps available.
 We encourage community members to bring both.
-Bring the address of the congressional rep for your district.
-We will provide the Senators' and the President's addresses.
+We’ll provide a list of addresses for congressional representatives, as well as suggested talking points.

 We will have a limited number of postcards and stamps available.
 We encourage community members to bring both.
-Bring the address of the congressional rep for your district.
-We will provide the Senators' and the President's addresses.
+We’ll provide a list of addresses for congressional representatives, as well as suggested talking points.

 Add Your Comments